Pelhamdale

 Pelhamdale, also known as The Old Stone House of Philip Pell II, is a historic home located in Pelham Manor, Westchester County, New York.
-It was built about 1750 as a single story dwelling and expanded after 1823.
-It is a two-story, five bay, stone residence faced in coursed, rock-faced stone ranging in color from muted orange and red, to gray.
+It was built about 1750 as a single-story dwelling and expanded after 1823.
+It is a two-story, stone residence faced in coursed, rock-faced stone ranging in color from muted orange and red, to gray.
 It has white native sandstone Doric order columns on the front porch, lintels and sills, and a plain brick entablature.
-It features two 2-story bay windows flanking the main entrance.
+It features two bays flanking the main entrance, each with three double-hung windows on each floor.
 Philip Pell II was a grandson of Thomas Pell (1608–1669).

 It was added to the National Register of Historic Places in 1982.